Colcannon is the perfect dish for St. Patrick’s Day (or any other day you’re craving true comfort food)!

 - 3 pounds potatoes peeled & quartered

 - ½ head of cabbage (approx. 6 cups)

-- 3 tablespoons butter, melted
+- 3 tablespoons butter melted

 - Bring a large pot of salted water to a boil.
 Cook potatoes 12-15 minutes or until fork tender.

-- Add 1 tablespoon of butter to the bacon drippings.
-Cook onion and cabbage over medium heat in drippings until onion is translucent and cabbage is tender.
+- Cook onion or leeks and cabbage over medium heat in the drippings or butter until onion is translucent and cabbage is tender.